 Exercising for hours at a time is not a sustainable or realistic goal for many people, especially when they are working hard just to pay the bills or provide food for their family.
+But there tons of benefits to it as I and many others can contest too.
 For the few that manage to do it, it requires intense discipline, sacrifice and dedication.
 When people decide to do this, there are many ways to exercise for free and get all those health benefits.
 It does not need to be expensive either, and the cost of exercise can fit right into a monthly budget.

-In this day of overwhelming schedules, pricey gyms, numerous financial obligations, increased cost of living and to do lists, exercise falls to the bottom of life priorities.
+In this day of overwhelming schedules, pricey gyms, numerous financial obligations, increased cost of living and “to do” lists, exercise falls to the bottom of life priorities for most…though I am fortunate and it is high priority for me!
 The good news is you don’t need to exercise for long periods of time to reap the benefits as many health experts will attest to.
 It does not need to cost a lot of money, and low to moderate income families that may even need financial assistance have steps they can take to fit it into their budget.

 Staying in shape can help families save money on doctor visits or prescriptions medications that result from unhealthy lifestyles.
 It can reduce diabetes, the chances of needing to file for SSI disability payments and other conditions.
 The long term benefits save people on their monthly bills, mostly their health care and prescription type needs.